Connect with us

 • Ice

-This means that using Fire, Steel, Water, and Ice-type Pokemon against Water-types is basically useless unless they know a Grass/Electric-type Charge Move.
+This means that using Fire, Steel, Water, and Ice-type Pokemon against Water types is basically useless unless they know a Grass/Electric-type move.

 Moreover, the following types are vulnerable to Water-type moves: